cockroachlabs/movr-flask/README.md

     $ ~/kubemci list --gcp-project=<gcp_project>
     ~~~

-1. In the GCP Cloud DNS console (under Network Services), create a new zone.
-You can name the zone whatever you want, but be sure to enter the same domain name for which you created a certificate earlier.
+1. In the **Cloud DNS** console (found under **Network Services**), create a new zone.
+You can name the zone whatever you want.
+Enter the same domain name for which you created a certificate earlier.

-1. Select your zone, and copy the nameserver addresses (under "Data") for the recordset labeled "NS".
+1. Select your zone, and copy the nameserver addresses (under "**Data**") for the recordset labeled "**NS**".

-1. Add the nameserver addresses to the authorative nameserver list for your domain name, through your domain name provider.
+1. Outside of the GCP console, through your domain name provider, add the nameserver addresses to the authorative nameserver list for your domain name.

     **Note:** It can take up to 48 hours for changes to the authorative nameserver list to take effect.